-Police Resource Officers assigned to the residence halls show the video" Telling Amy's Story".
-Officers also participate in Speak Out and Tie a Yellow Ribbon presented by the PREPARE and the Safe Office.
+Police officers also participate in Speak Out and Tie a Yellow Ribbon presented by the PREPARE and the Safe Office.
 During these events officers talk to students, faculty and staff about sexual assault awareness and stalking behaviors.
 Evaluations are conducted after the Resource Officer courses.